Grecosmico/l-picola-nongaussian-pdf/README.md

 This repository does not include a built-in random number generator.
 Instead, it expects an externally generated random field as input.

-This design allows full flexibility in how the field is generated.
-Any sampling method can be used, including:
+The field can be generated using any sampling technique, including:

 - acceptance–rejection sampling
 - inverse transform sampling
 - custom numerical methods

 A dedicated random-field generator may be provided in future work.

+---
+## Compilation

+The code is compiled using the Makefile, where the type of initial conditions and the source of random numbers are controlled through the parameters `IC_TYPE` and `RAND_SOURCE`.

+### Standard Gaussian initial conditions

+make IC_TYPE=GAUSSIAN RAND_SOURCE=INTERNAL

+### Gaussian initial conditions with external random field

+make IC_TYPE=GAUSSIAN RAND_SOURCE=EXTERNAL

+When `RAND_SOURCE=EXTERNAL` is selected, the Makefile enables the compilation flag:

+-DRANDOM_NUMBER_FILE

+which activates the external random-field input pipeline in the code.

+---

+## Usage

+### 1. Compile

+Compile the code with the desired configuration.
+For example:

+make IC_TYPE=GAUSSIAN RAND_SOURCE=EXTERNAL

+### 2. Set input file

+In `run_parameters.dat`, specify the path to the external random field:

+RandomNumberFilename /path/to/random_numbers.dat

+### 3. Run

+Execute the code as usual:

+./L-PICOLA run_parameters.dat
 ---

 ## Important Notes

 - Proper normalization of the FFT is required for correct amplitudes
 - The statistical properties of the simulation depend entirely on the input random field
 - Parallel performance of the input routine has not been fully tested

 ---